zkemail/docusaurus/docs/introduction.md

 </Head>

 <div style={{fontSize: '1.2em'}}>
 Welcome to the ZK Email Documentation.
-This documentation provides everything you need to understand and implement our email verification solutions powered by zero-knowledge.
+This documentation provides detailed specifications, references and implementation examples for integrating ZK Email libraries into your applications.
 </div>

 <img